designstem/projects/frequency/index.md

 <br>

-><f-fact-icon size="small" /><small> In other words, the movie clip is just a frequent series of pictures (frames) played very quickly (movies usually have 24 fps) and the **wheels were rotating quickly enough not to be in sync in every frame** ; this produces a natural visual impression of rotating wheel.</small>
+><f-fact-icon size="small" /><small> In other words, the movie clip is just a frequent series of pictures (frames) played very quickly (movies usually have 24 fps) and the **wheels were rotating quickly enough not to be in sync in every frame**; this produces a natural visual impression of rotating wheel.</small>

 -
 <div style= "width:81%">
 	<div style= "display:flex; align-items:center; justify-content:center; height:100%">
 		<img src="./images/frameRate.png">
 	</div>
-<small>Without arrow symbol, wheel appears to be rotating slowly backwards.</small>
+<small>Without red dot, wheel appears to be rotating slowly backwards.</small>
 </div>
 <br>
 -